emredogan7/age-estimation-by-CNN/README.md

 ## Dataset:
 - We trained our model with a downsampled version of [UTKFace Dataset](http://aicip.eecs.utk.edu/wiki/UTKFace).
 - Due to its large size, we cannot share original dataset(all training + validation + test data).
 But you can find some samples of our dataset from [here](./data-samples/).
+Notice that the first 3 letters of any image corresponds to its output layer (age of the person in the image).

 ## Model: